SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 You may see somehing like, `[    0.357361] zswap: loaded using pool lz4/z3fold` if your zwap is running.

 ### nohang

 A low ram handler.
 First install `nohang` from AUR or chaotic AUR.
 It can prevent OOM(Out of Memory).
-Learn more [here](https://github.com/hakavlad/nohang).
+[Learn more here...](https://github.com/hakavlad/nohang).
 Start and enable `nohang.service` or `nohang-desktop.service` after installing,

 ```bash
 sudo systemctl enable --now nohang-desktop.service
 ```